 NLP ‘Different Perspectives’ Technique

-This is an NLP technique for improving relationships – at home, at work and socially.
+This is a great NLP technique for improving relationships – at home, at work and socially.

-It enables us to get an idea of what a situation is like from the other person’s viewpoint – from their ‘perspective’ and then use this to adapt our approach to best suite them.
+It enables us to get an idea of what a situation is like from the other person’s viewpoint – from their ‘perspective’ – through their eyes – and to then use this insight to adapt our approach to improve how we communicate with them.

 You can use the Different Perspectives Technique to:

 - Think more flexibly and creatively

 - Give yourself an opportunity to stand back and consider issues dispassionately